williamouyang/okta.github.io/README.md

 1. Create an entry in _source/_data/authors.yml
 2. Put avatar image in _source/assets/img.
 Make sure aspect ratio of image is square.

-### Posts

-1. Clone repository
-    * root folder './' are the files served by github.
-    * '_source' folder contains the source files.
-    * '_site' is still ignored
-2. Make changes under '_source'
-3. Compile the site locally.
-4. Preview using locahost:4000
-5. rsync files from '_site' to root folder './'
-    ```rsync -r _site/ ./```
-6. Commit/push to github.
-Github won't compile the site

-**Specific Questions**
-Q: Why do we need 2 branches
-A: We don't.
-Everything is now under one branch, "master".
+**FAQ**

-Q: Why can’t we just checkin _site on master branch with the compiled site.
+Q: Why can’t we just check in `_site` on the master branch with the compiled site.
-A:  Github will not serve a specific folder, in this case the compiled version under '_site'.
+A: GitHub will not serve a specific folder, so this won't work.